 Like people, job interviews come in all shapes and sizes.
 Like people, job interviews can be difficult.
-Like people, job interviews can suffer from massive amounts of body odor.
 Whether you know the type of interview ahead of time or not, it is a good idea to brush up on the types of job interviews that are available to employers so that you can be ready for whatever is thrown at you during your job search.

 Job Interview Tips